john-science/mazelib/docs/API.md

 #####Go back to the main [README](../README.md)

-The mazelib library is a general library for creating and solving mazes in Python.
+The mazelib library provides tools for creating and solving mazes in Python.
 The library includes all of the classic algorithms for creating and solving mazes.
-Most of these classic algorithms are implemented with optional parameters to customize the result.
-Several modern methods are also provided, to help expedite the practical use-cases.
+Most of these algorithms are implemented with optional parameters to customize the result.
+Several more modern methods are also provided, to help expedite practical use-cases.

 The mazelib library supports Python versions 2.5.x, 2.6.x, 2.7.x, and will soon support 3.x.